UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 What happened?

-* We used `git remote add` to add a link to your new Github repository
+* We used `git remote add` to add a link to your new GitHub repository
 * We named the remote `origin`
 * We see a `fetch` URL and a `push` URL
   * Fetch is from where `git pull` and `git fetch` will come when you use `origin`